One Main Subject Can Make Your Photos More Interesting

 Learn to see the situations where figure to ground will happen.
 Remember that our eyes see more tonal range than most cameras do.
 Think about the light on your subject and the shaded background.
 How you can set your exposure to best exploit the contrast?

 Manipulating a figure to ground photograph during post-processing can enhance the effect.
 This will also mean your photos are more interesting to people.

-Rules of Composition in Photography
+Rules of Composition for More Interesting Photos

 Basic photography techniques using the rules of composition allows you to isolate your main subject.